navyaa2002/Image-Colorization/README.md

 5) Creating our Patch Discriminator
 6) Calculating the the GAN losses
 7) Initializing and training our model
-8) Plotting the generator and discriminator losses using matplotlib
+8) Trying another model by pretraining our generator
-9) Trying another model by pretraining our generator
+9) Comparing the results of both models